zarthur/CSCC-Android-Mobile-Applications-Notes/week_10/readme.md

 that will allow us to display and interact with a Google map.
 To do this, we use the widget's *getMapAsync()* method.
 This method takes one parameter: an object that implements the *OnMapReadyCallback* interface.
-We can implement the interface in *ContactFragment* by providing an implementation of the *onMapReady()* method; this is where the code for mapping the address will be written.
+We can implement the interface using an anonymous class.

 In order to display the address, we will need to convert it to a latitude and a longitude.
 To do this, we will rely on a *Geocoder*.
 The *Geocoder* is able